Fabio-Morais/Weight-Measurement-with-FSR/README.md

 ----

-##### In this assignment, the main goal was to project and implement a weight measurement system based on FSR (Force Sensing Resistor) technology.
+##### The main goal was to project and implement a weight measurement system based on FSR (Force Sensing Resistor) technology.
 For that, we would have to develop an electronic circuit for signal conditioning and a virtual instrument to acquire the signals from a data acquisition board.
 Afterwards we characterized both static and dynamic behavior of the FSR sensors to calibrate them and to have a reliable representation of the applied pressure.

 ----